Custom Assay Development Services

 What types of biomarkers or targets can be included in custom assay development?

-Custom assays can include a wide range of biomarkers such as tissue-specific methylation signatures, structural variants, single nucleotide variants, and regions associated with gene expression or disease states.
-Wasatch BioLabs can design panels for both genomic and epigenomic features using advanced technologies like dMS, dWMS, and dTMS.
+Custom assays can include a broad range of genomic and epigenomic targets, such as tissue-specific methylation signatures, structural variants, single nucleotide variants, and disease- or expression-associated regions.
+Wasatch BioLabs designs panels across these features with native sequencing assays, including dMS, dWMS, and dTMS.

 What is the typical process and timeline for developing a custom assay?